March 14, 2008

 * * *

 This passage delves into the intricate, evolving relationship between design, consciousness, and change, offering a profound reflection on how these elements intertwine in our experience of reality.
 It introduces several complex concepts, notably the idea of design as an ongoing, iterative process influenced by the ever-changing environment and consciousness.
-Here’s a breakdown of the key ideas and themes:

-The concept of a "wicked problem" refers to a challenge that is difficult or impossible to solve due to its complex, ever-changing nature.
+1. Design as a "Wicked Problem": The concept of a "wicked problem" refers to a challenge that is difficult or impossible to solve due to its complex, ever-changing nature.
 In the context of design, this notion suggests that design is not a fixed or final solution but rather a process that requires constant adaptation.
 The problem arises from the dynamic interplay between the observer (human consciousness) and the environment, which is always in flux.
 This aligns with a more quantum understanding of reality, where change is the only constant, and nothing is truly permanent.

-The passage emphasizes that change is inescapable and must be integrated into the design process.
+2. The Impermanence of Reality: The passage emphasizes that change is inescapable and must be integrated into the design process.
 In a quantum reality, the world is in a state of perpetual flux, and what we perceive as stable is simply a transient effect created by our attempt to balance the observer’s perspective with the context.
 Stability, in this view, is an illusion, a momentary equilibrium we achieve in response to the tension between our awareness and the world around us.

-Rather than being static outcomes, balance and harmony are presented as ongoing processes.
+3. Balance and Harmony as Processes: Rather than being static outcomes, balance and harmony are presented as ongoing processes.
 Designers of the future must learn to adapt to the tension between the ever-shifting contexts of their designs and the subjective experiences of those observing them.
 The constant flux of context (both the external world and the individual observer’s perspective) ensures that design is always in a state of becoming, rather than being fully formed.

-Linear time, a key concept in our experience of space-time, plays a pivotal role in the manifestation of design.
+4. The Role of Time in Consciousness and Design: Linear time, a key concept in our experience of space-time, plays a pivotal role in the manifestation of design.
 It allows us to bring ideas into being within our physical world.
 However, the passage suggests that linear time is not always the most important factor when dealing with the unseen or the quantum nature of reality.
 There are moments when time becomes irrelevant, or its usual structure dissolves, but it remains fundamental to human evolution and progress.

-Consciousness is presented as symbolic, and its interpretation depends on the vibratory frequency of the observer.
+5. Symbolic Nature of Consciousness: Consciousness is presented as symbolic, and its interpretation depends on the vibratory frequency of the observer.
 This introduces the idea that perception is highly subjective and that design must be crafted in a way that acknowledges the complexity and variability of human consciousness.
 What appears to be "chaotic" or "wicked" might actually be an opportunity for expansion, growth, and deeper understanding.

-The reference to Kama Manas, which speaks to the interplay of mind and emotions, adds to the complexity of design and consciousness.
+6. Kama Manas and Complexity: The reference to Kama Manas, which speaks to the interplay of mind and emotions, adds to the complexity of design and consciousness.
 This interconnectedness makes every situation multifaceted and multidimensional, reinforcing the notion that design is never simple.
 Instead, it is inherently complex and must cater to the evolving needs of both individual and collective consciousness.

-Ultimately, the relationship between consciousness and design is one of "wickedness" not in the sense of being a problem to solve but as a space for ongoing growth and expansion.
+7. The Expanding Nature of Consciousness: Ultimately, the relationship between consciousness and design is one of "wickedness" not in the sense of being a problem to solve but as a space for ongoing growth and expansion.
 The "wicked" nature of the relationship between consciousness and design fosters a deeper, more responsive, and insightful state of being.
 As our awareness evolves, so too must our designs, constantly adapting to reflect a more interconnected, compassionate, and creative consciousness.

 This perspective shifts the view of design from a solution-oriented task to a dynamic, evolving process rooted in the interplay between perception, consciousness, and an ever-changing world.
 The "wicked relationship" between consciousness and design is not something to be feared or solved but embraced as a path to continual transformation and deeper understanding.